-Telehealth includes synchronous and asynchronous patient-provider communication, remote patient monitoring, e-consults, and other virtual health services.
-Telehealth can be used to provide timely access to medical care, increase access to services like behavioral health in which there are particular access barriers due to a limited workforce, and improve self-care management through remote patient monitoring.
-Telehealth also offers additional access points to medical care that is responsive, patient centered, and reduces barriers such as transportation, childcare, limited English proficiency (LEP), and time off work which may exist for Enrollees.
+Telehealth includes synchronous and asynchronous patient-provider communication, remote patient monitoring, e-consults, hospital at home, and other virtual health services.
+Telehealth has the potential to improve access to and cost of care when used for the right conditions under the right payment models.
+Potential benefits include addressing barriers to care such as transportation, childcare, limited English proficiency (LEP), and time off work which may exist for Enrollees.